-The purchase of cigarettes and e-juice/e-liquid is regulated in Canada.
+The purchase of cigarettes and e-juice/e-liquid including but not limited to all vape and juice pens that might be common back in your home country, is regulated in Canada.
 The legal age to purchase cigarettes or e-juice/e-liquid is 19 years old (18 in Alberta and Quebec).
 Smoking/vaping is NOT permitted in any public building, including schools and school property, shopping malls, restaurants, movie theatres and public washrooms.
 Canadians are very strict about enforcing this law.
 It is also illegal to ask an adult to purchase cigarettes/ e-juice/e-liquid.